Intro

 - LibWeb for Ladybird

-The Ladybird is a new browser engine that created from scratch by Andreas Kling (he was ex-Apple who works for WebKit - as far as I follow him on Twitter and I watch him on YouTube).
+The Ladybird is a new browser engine from scratch by Andreas Kling (he was ex-Apple who works for WebKit - as far as I follow him on Twitter and I watch him on YouTube).
 In a video, Andreas mentioned that he and the team have a plan to move the Ladybird code from C/C++ into Swift.
-I’m excited and waiting when that day happen.
-But, it doesn’t.
-Instead, Andreas and the team decide to move it into Rust with help from AI - because the C/C++ interopability on Swift doesn’t match the expectation criteria from them.
+I’m excited and waiting that day happen.
+But, it’s not happened.
+Instead, Andreas and the team decide to move it into Rust with help from AI - because the C/C++ interopability on Swift doesn’t match the expectation criteria for them.
 Honestly, I’m sad because I’m really wanna see the browser engine build with Swift from scratch - mix with C/C++ interopability - oh, hi Skia and Harfbuzz.

-Then, rather than waiting and waiting to see when that day happen, why don’t I made a try to make a browser engine with Swift from scratch?
+Rather than waiting and waiting to see that day happen, why don’t I made a try to make a browser engine with Swift from scratch?

 No one is perfect, but making progress moves you closer to it.